kenmoh/ft9jatest/README.md

 # NOTE

-The test passes but the CI did not pass during build process due to one of many limitation(FAILED SQL: DROP DATABASE) of `Djongo`
+The test passes but the CI did not pass during build process due to one of many limitation(FAILED SQL: DROP DATABASE) of `Djongo`.
 The MONGODB_URL was expose for easy testing.

 ### Title: Stock Performance Tracker.